eggjs/egg-core/README.md

 To get application name from *package.json*

+#### appInfo

+Get the infomation of the application

+- pkg: `package.json`
+- name: the application name from `package.json`
+- baseDir: current directory of application
+- env: equals to serverEnv
+- HOME: home directory of the OS
+- root: baseDir when local and unittest, HOME when other environment

 #### loadFile(filepath)

 To load a single file. **Note:** The file must export as a function.